 Each isolated silicon atom starts out with four outer shell electrons, and each isolated oxygen atom starts out with six outer shell electrons.
 When these atoms bond together to form quartz, the atoms in the interior of the quartz crystal all end up surrounded by the ideal shell of eight electrons.

 Nevertheless, I'll make an attempt here to explain the quartz structure, since quartz is so important.
 We'll start by examining the unit cell, which is the smallest piece of any crystal that contains the basis of its entire structure.
-A unit cell is always a parallelepiped; that is, it is a volume of space bounded by six sides with opposite sides parallel.
-A cube is an example of a parallelepiped in which the sides are squares meeting at right angles.
+A unit cell is always a parallelepiped; that is, it is a volume of space bounded by six faces with opposite faces parallel.
+For example, a cube is a parallelepiped in which the sides are squares meeting at right angles.
 In quartz, the unit cell has top and bottom that meet the sides at right angles, but the sides meet at angles of 60 and 120 degrees.
 The entire structure of a crystal can be generated from its unit cell simply by packing copies of the unit cell together so the faces all line up.

 The unit cell of quartz is deceptively simple.